JordanMartinez/purescript-jordans-reference/11-Syntax/Readme.md

 ```

 If you want to play around with the syntax, follow these instructions:
-1. Go to a directory that has a `psc-package.json` file (otherwise, the rest of these commands won't work)
+1. Go to a directory that has a `spago.dhall` file (otherwise, the rest of these commands won't work)
-2. Install the dependencies: `psc-package install`
+2. Install the dependencies: `spago install`
 3. Start a REPL or build the files with watching (refer to the table below)

 | Command | Ideal Usage | Other Comments